Agents are selective as to whom they work with and Buyer should be just as selective when choosing an agent.

 Does the property you seek even exist?

 - Does the property you are looking for in the area you’re looking and for your approved price even exist?
 The “perfect” property hasn’t been built.
 Your search will only become harder and harder as you walk away from good properties.
-Property values continue to increase and soon will be past your approved price.
-Keep in mind, from the beginning, that an additional 15-minute drive for a great home is worth it.
+Property values are uncertain as are the interest rates.
+Keep an open mind, from the beginning, widen your search area and parameters.
+An additional 15-minute drive for a great home is worth it.

 The responsibility of your agent.